Predefined script objects

 state

-state can be used if you work with contexts in the dialog script.
-Every context has a predefined state object.
-You can think of state as a dictionary or knowledge base in which you can store any information you need.
+If you work with contexts in the dialog script, you can use the state object.
+Every context contains a preconfigured state object.
+You can think of state as a dictionary or knowledge base where you can keep any information you need.

-The data stored in state is available in the current conversational context and can be accessed through the p.state variable in the script.
-When a new context is activated, you can send this data to it or overwrite it with the then function.
+The data stored in state is available in the current conversational context and can be accessed through the p.state object in the script.
+When a new context is activated, you can send data to it or overwrite it with the then function.
 For details, see Sharing information between contexts.

 Dialog script